Best hikes in Oregon

 Oregon Trails Near Portland

-The tranquil forest has an abundance of plant life including Douglas firs, cedars, ferns and wildflowers.
+The trails here are lush, with an abundance of plant life, including Douglas firs, cedars, ferns and wildflowers.
 But the waterfalls are the main attraction in this sliver of paradise.

 If you don’t have access to a vehicle, join this fun day trip from Portland to hike the Trail of Ten Falls Loop at Silver Falls State Park and visit a local winery.